 This is easily achieved with herbicides, but then of course herbicides create bare soil.
 Careful use of herbicides to leave crop residue over the soil is one option.
 Understory planting with low growing, less competitive species is a viable option in many situations; however care is required with selection and management of these plantings and the impacts on crop nutrition and vigour.

 This can be difficult if weed free strips are deemed necessary to exclude competition in young plantings, or for aesthetics.
 Planting cover crops or growing inter-row crops that are layered under the crop can be a solution at some times of the year.
 Importing mulching materials is also effective, but expensive.

 Understory plantings offer a long-term solution, but do not come without their management challenges.

 Growing active roots means there is a constant food source for soil microbes supplied from the plants above, maintaining biological activity.
 Bare strips by definition fail completely on this point.
 An improvement would be to reduce the width of the bare strip.
 Inter-rows can be utilised for growing valuable material for mulching and simultaneously feeding the soil below.
-Crimping green crops lowers them to the ground providing cover for the soil but not killing the plant, thereby maintaining food for the soil biology.
+Roller crimping green crops lowers them to the ground providing cover for the soil but not killing the plant, thereby maintaining food for the soil biology.
 Understory plantings clearly achieve this aim of growing active roots.

 This is something that is done regularly nowadays, with mulching of pruning materials, mowing inter-rows and leaving fallen fruit to decompose.
 Composting is another valuable exercise, but expensive on any scale.
 Returning fruit waste or grape marc to vineyards is valuable if it is done thoughtfully.